COVID-19 has got us to a situation where it is hard to know what each day is going to bring.

-Ideally, when a brand gives away freebies, it has high chances that it will turn into a revenue stream when the crisis ends.
+Ideally, when a brand gives away freebies, it has high chances that it will turn into a revenue stream when the event ends.

 10. Reinforce stability

-Stability and reassurance is what organizations should offer during these unsettling times.
+Stability and reassurance are what organizations should offer during these difficult times.

 Don’t breed fear in your marketing messages.
 Successful brands rise above the situation by reinforcing the opposite of fear – that is, stability.